Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

-How to improve the operation of a multi-band WLAN, i.e., a WLAN equipped with multiple interfaces operating at different bands, is considered in \cite{yano2019achievable}.
-The description of how their proposal works fits well with the multi-link operation currently under development in the IEEE 802.11be task group and with the synchronous mechanism in particular.
-In such a scheme, when any of the active backoff instances reach zero, the other interfaces' state is checked, and those idle are bonded together to support the subsequent transmission.
-However, in many cases, the different interfaces will be busy at that moment.
-Suppose some of them will become idle soon.
-In that case, it may be more efficient to wait until that happens and then aggregate these links instead of immediately transmitting using only a single interface.
-The authors solve this uncertainty by learning and predicting when a given interface will become idle using a \ac{PNN}, and so supporting the decision of waiting or not.
+Multi-link operation enables a WLAN device to simultaneously tranmit over multiple interfaces on the same or different bands.
+This feature is currently under development in the IEEE 802.11be task group.
+In the synchronous version, when any of the active backoff instances reach zero for a given interface, the state of the other interfaces is checked, and those idle are bonded together to support the subsequent transmission.
+However, if other interfaces are currently busy but some may become idle soon, it may be more efficient to wait and then aggregate these links instead of immediately transmitting using only a single interface. \textcite{yano2019achievable} solve this uncertainty by learning and predicting when a given interface will become idle using a \ac{PNN}.
+Multi-band operation is also considered by \textcite{wang2021intelligent} in combination with HARQ to improve packet retransmissions' efficiency. \ac{SL} decides if a packet retransmission should use the same band as the previous transmission, a different one, or all available bands simultaneously by sending multiple copies.
+A K-means algorithm and a \ac{DNN} discern which is the best operation mode.
+Results show that a more efficient network utilization is obtained, leading to higher throughput values.